cdfbdex/StripAdjustment/README.md

 # StripAdjustment
-Boresight adjustment of Point Clouds acquired with Airborne Lidar
+Boresight calibration of Point Clouds acquired with Airborne Lidar